Is a WAV right for me?

 Choosing the right WAV - Our top tips

 Always set yourself a healthy budget.
 You should budget circa £15,000 for a WAV with an automated ramp and tailgate.
 Also bear in mind that you pay extra for luxury.
 Fiat WAVs are less money than Mercedes-Benz WAVs, for instance.
+We do offer assistance if you need help financing your Wheelchair Accessible Vehicle.

 Try and get as spacious a WAV as you can.
 This will give you room to grow with the vehicle and adapt to any future needs.
 For instance, the wheelchair user might require a bulkier electric wheelchair in the future.
-Will the mid-size WAV you are interested in accommodate this?
+Will the mid-size WAV you are interested in accommodating this?
 Take measurements if you are unsure.

 It’s also important to factor in running costs.
 Diesel WAVs are better on fuel than petrol WAVs and many models also have cruise control for motorway journeys.
 Diesel WAVs return low 30s on the motorway.
 Petrol models are suited to low mileage drivers because they warm up quicker and offer good performance in the city.